paymill/paymill-example-ios-parse-honeystore/README.md

 **Dealing with old credit cards**

 When user made one payment, PAYMILL saves this payment as unique ID.
-With this id we can make another payment, this means that if user enters his creadit card info we can he can use it again without entering card info.
+With this id we can make another payment, this means that if user enters his credit card info we can he can use it again without entering card info.
 On our backend we have method to get all previous payments:

 ```javascript